eventide-project/docs/user-guide/writers/message-writer.md

 ## Writer Facts

-- The messaging writer can write one message or a batch of messages
+- The message writer can write one message or a batch of messages
 - A write is always made to a single stream
 - The writer can operate in a diagnostic mode, which records the messages written to it in-memory for later inspection
 - A writer can protect writes against concurrency using its `expected_version` argument